Since 2011, the Asper Centre has been compiling a special collection of constitutional law cases from all Canadian Courts of Appeal.

 Ontario Court of Appeal

 R v.
 Chouhan, 2020 ONCA 40: This appeal stems from the abolition of peremptory challenges in jury selection, which occurred in September, 2019.
 The appellant was indicted on a count of first degree murder and his trial was set to take place with both a judge and jury in October 2019.
 In advance of jury selection, Parliament enacted the legislation abolishing peremptory challenges.
 The parties made submissions arguing that the repeal was unconstitutional and arguing that they should not apply prospectively to the appellant’s case.
 At trial, the judge held that the abolition was not unconstitutional, and that the amendment would apply.
 Mr. Chouhan appealed, arguing that the abolition of peremptory challenges breached ss.
 11(d) and (f) and ss.
 7 of the Charter.
 The appellant argued that racism by jury members and the accused’s perception of this racism was of paramount concern, and that the safeguards against racism cited by the trial judge were insufficient to protect his s.
 11(d) interests.
 The appellant argued that peremptory challenges were important for an accused because they gave them some control over who would argue their case and fostered confidence in the justice system.
 The Court dismissed these claims.
 It was held that s.
 11(d) and (f) of the Charter guarantee the benefit of a fair jury trial to the accused and nothing more.
 All that is required is a prevailing system of jury selection which results in a fair trial.
 The jury selection process as a whole must satisfy the constitutional standard: not just the in-court peremptory challenge process.
 Lastly, the Court held that the appellant’s arguments as to the impartiality of juries were inherently paradoxical, as peremptory challenges are often invoked based on subjective and stereotypical aims.
 The Court similarly dismissed the s.
 7 claims, noting that the appellant was unable to establish a “causal connection between the abolition of peremptory challenges and the deprivation of his right to liberty or security of the person.”
 While the Court held that this legislation did not engage the appellant’s constitutional rights, it did agree that the change affected his substantive rights because he was charged, indicted, and elected to trial before the legislative change took place.
 On this basis, the constitutional claims were dismissed and the Court set aside the conviction and ordered a new trial.
 Leave to appeal to the Supreme Court of Canada was granted.
 On October 7, 2020, the Supreme Court of Canada allowed the appeal and restored the conviction.
+Reasons were released on June 25, 2021.

 R v.
 Hartling, 2020 ONCA 243: This appeal concerned an assault charge involving an Indigenous appellant in the Algoma district.
 The appellant argued that his s.
 11(b) Charter rights were violated due to unreasonable delays pre- and post-conviction.
 The Court held that there was no Charter violation pre-conviction as per R v.
 Jordan, since a majority of the delay was caused either solely by the appellant or by exceptional circumstances.
 However, there was a Charter violation post-verdict: the appellant was unable to obtain a Gladue report for fourteen months, far exceeding the 5-month presumptive ceiling for post-verdict delays set out in R v.
 Charley.
 The Court strongly rejected the Crown’s argument that the preparation of a Gladue report was an “exceptional circumstance”.
 It was not “exceptional” to require a Gladue report in a district with a large Indigenous population, and the long post-verdict delay undermined the purpose of the Gladue report in addressing the systemic injustices that uniquely affect Indigenous offenders.
 The Court also rejected the Crown’s argument that Charley did not apply because it was decided after the present case’s start date.
 None of the limited exceptions laid out in Jordan and Charley for transitional cases apply to the present case – there was no reasonable reliance by the parties on the previous standard, and the case was not “of moderate complexity in a jurisdiction with significant institutional delay problems”.
 The appeal was allowed in part.